cryptexfinance/ctx-delegation-stats/README.md

 Note: The numbers above can be changed based on feedback.
 Those are tentative numbers.

+The formula for the distribution is explained using an example.

 Let’s say that `K1` voted on `n1` proposals and `k2` voted on `n2` proposals.

 The reward for `K1 = (2 ** n1 * 0.2R)/(2 ** n1 + 2 ** n2)`